knudmoeller/verbannte-buecher-extended/README.md

     -l, --length [INT]               Define how many list entries should be output (default is all).
 ```

-o perform the transformation, execute `denormalize`, passing the location of the used the `data` folder as a parameter:
+To perform the transformation, execute `denormalize`, passing the location of the used the `data` folder as a parameter:

 ```shell
 $ ruby bin/denormalize data